pipolinlab/ExplorePipolin/README.md

 Plotting pipolins in R is possible using the [GGGenomes R package](https://github.com/thackl/gggenomes).
 However, plotting requires a previous processing of the GBK files with a custom script located in the ["gggenomes_lrec_plotting"](./gggenomes_lrec_plotting) folder, along with example files.

-Detailed instructions for plotting pipolins with gggenomes can be found in the README.txt file from that folder.
+More details and instructions for plotting pipolins with *gggenomes* can be found in the README.txt file from that folder.

+# Funding

+This work has been supported by the Madrid Government (Comunidad de Madrid-Spain) under the Multiannual Agreement with Universidad Autónoma de Madrid in the line of stimulation or Research by young Researchers, in the context of the V PRICIT (Regional Programme of Research and Technological Innovation).
+(SI3/PJI/2021-00271).”